 Table 1: Comparison of lasers for decontamination of bacteria infected surfaces [Ref 2]

-As can be seen from the above table, The energy density of the Lumonics Nd:YAG laser (10 msec pulses with 10 Joules of energy at 20 Hz) was 246 times that of the CO2 laser and the exposure time was 533 times longer as well.
+As can be seen from the above table, energy density of the Lumonics Nd:YAG laser (10 msec pulses with 10 Joules of energy at 20 Hz) was 246 times that of the CO2 laser and the exposure time was 533 times longer as well.
 This difference could be attributed to the fact that water absorbs the mid-IR radiation (at 10.6 μm) much stronger than the near IR (1.06 μm) and since the E-Coli bacteria reside in water, they get killed more easily.

-The UV wavelengths at 355 nm also responded to sterilization as shown in the table.
+The UV wavelengths at 355 nm also responded well to sterilization as shown in the table.
 The frequency tripled lasers operated at 10 Hz repetition rate and had a pulse duration of about 5 nsec.
 Comparing the Surlite frequency tripled laser with the Lumonics Nd:YAG laser, one can see that with a mean power 200 time smaller and an exposure time of nearly 5 time shorter (Energy density was almost 20 times less), the Surlite laser achieved the same order of magnitude cleaning area as compared to Nd: YAG (0.123 cm2 as compared to 0.715 cm2).

-Allied Scientific Pro has developed a fiber based laser cleaning system that has already been used and proved itself working in many different fields such as paint removal in aviation industry, cleaning historical monuments and decontamination of a nuclear facility.
-These laser cleaning system have a laser head, optics and galvo mirrors that can make different shaped beams.
+Allied Scientific Pro has developed a fiber based laser cleaning system that has already been used and proved itself working in many different fields such as ruch removal in aviation industry, cleaning historical monuments and decontamination of a nuclear facility.
+These laser cleaning systems have a laser head, optics and galvo mirrors that can make different shaped beams.
 Normally, a linear beam is used but to extend the application of these laser cleaning systems to cleaning surfaces infected with bacteria, and to increase the energy density of the beam, a circular spot size can be generated.
 As far as the repetition rate and mean power are concerned, the specifications are compatible with the parameters of Nd:YAG laser from Lumonics, mentioned in table 1.

 Figure 4 shows the laser cleaning system by Allied Scientific pro.
 This is 100 Watt system operating at 1030 nm wavelength called Laser Blast 100.

-Figure 4: Laser blast 100 system by Allied Scientific pro
+Figure 4: Laser blast 100 system by Allied Scientific Pro

-Cleaning contaminated metal surfaces in the food industry could hugely benefit from laser cleaning system such as above.
+Cleaning operations of contaminated metal surfaces in the food industry could hugely benefit from laser cleaning system such as above.
 It is much faster and more effective than traditional methods of using mechanical and chemical means.